tarekelbaz-hub/tarekelbaz-hub/README.md

 - 💬 Ask me about ...
 [Linux, Bash, VMware, Storage, Backup, Docker, Kubernetes, Jenkins, Ansible, Terraform, AWS, Azure]
 - 📫 How to reach me: [Email: tarekelbaz@gmail.com, LinkedIn: https://www.linkedin.com/in/tarek-el-baz/]
 - ⚡ Fun fact: ... [ Don't Wish For It.
 Work For It ]
+Feel free to explore my GitHub, and please reach out if you’re interested in discussing infrastructure solutions or exploring potential collaboration opportunities!

 ## Skills & Technologies
 <!-- Icons or a list of languages/tools you know -->